SerahSoltani/Top-Deep-Learning-Interview-Questions-and-Answers/README.md

 # Top Deep Learning Interview Questions and Answers

 ### 1. What is Deep Learning?
 If you are going for a deep learning interview, you definitely know what exactly deep learning is.
 However, with this question the interviewee expects you to give an in-detail answer, with an example.
 Deep Learning involves taking large volumes of structured or unstructured data and using complex algorithms to train neural networks.
-It performs complex operations to extract hidden patterns and features (for instance, distinguishing the image of a cat from that of a dog).
+It performs complex operations to extract hidden patterns and features.

 ### 2. What is a Neural Network?
 Neural Networks replicate the way humans learn, inspired by how the neurons in our brains fire, only much simpler.

-Neural Network

 The most common Neural Networks consist of three network layers:

 An input layer